jbellis/jamm/README.md

 Java 9 introduced the Java Platform Module System (JPMS) that made illegal reflective access between some modules.
 This is breaking the ability for Jamm to crawl the object graph.
 To avoid that problem, if Jamm detects that it cannot use reflection to retrieve field data it will rely on `Unsafe` to do it.
 Unfortunately, despite the fact that the code is designed to go around those illegal accesses the JVM might emit some warning for access that only will be illegal in future versions.
+The `Unsafe` approach might also fails for some scenarios as `Unsafe.objectFieldOffset` do not work for `records` or `hidden` classes such as lambda expressions.

 ## Skipping objects